-The Worksheet To Figure the Deduction for Business Use of Your Home is to be used by taxpayers filing Schedule F (Form 1040) or who are employees or partners, and who are using actual expenses to figure the deduction.
+The Worksheet To Figure the Deduction for Business Use of Your Home is to be used by taxpayers filing Schedule F (Form 1040 or 1040-SR) or by partners with certain unreimbursed ordinary and necessary expenses if using actual expenses to figure the deduction.
 The following instructions explain how to complete each part of the worksheet.